vnvo/prensio/README.md

 ## Default Behaviour
 *NB: this can change before the first stable release.*
-Default behaviour of Prensio is summarizezd below.
-Please note that a big part these points are available to transform functions and can be overwritten on the fly (see Transformer):
+Default behaviour of Prensio is summed up below.
+Please note that some steps are directly controlled by transform functions and can be overwritten on the fly (see `Transformer`):
 - Sequentional processing per pipeline.
-Change events are processed in the order they arrive from the source database.
+Change events are processed in the order they arrive from the source db.
-- Pipelines are independent processes.
+- Pipelines are independent processes with their own state tracker.
-- On irrecoverable errors, prensio will log the error and will exit
+- On irrecoverable errors, prensio will log the error and exit.
 - Kafka topic: default value is `"{schema-name}[.]{table-name}"` for each event.
-- Kafka topic will be created if it doesn't exist
+- Kafka topic will be created if it doesn't exist.
 - Kafka message key:
 -- If table has primary key, it will be a dot-separate list of all the columns that are part of the PK - `"{col1}[.]{col2}..."`.
 -- If not, it will be same as default kafka topic value.
-- Events are json encoded when produced to kafka
+- Events are `json encoded` when produced to kafka.
 - Transformer scripts are checked on startup and before any event processing.
 Any failure will be logged and Prensio will exit abnormally.

 ## Components